Rent safe and private dog parks hosted by locals

 Digging: Why do dogs love to dig so much?

 Dogs dig for various reasons.
-The meaning behind their digging behavior depends on the context and circumstances — here are some possible explanations:
+As always: The meaning of their digging behavior depends on the context and circumstances!

 Digging is an instinctive canine behavior